rsabur/frontend-take-home-org-enablement/README.md

 ## Implementation Notes

 * Use `#root-container` as the container for your JS app.
 * The files `build/index.js` and `build/index.css` are loaded in the layout.
-You can modify them directly or make your code compilation process output them.
+You can create them directly or make your code compilation process output to those paths.
 * You can choose to use any framework, task runner, CSS preprocessor or technology that you'd like.
 Product manager Captain Murdock trusts you fully to make the right decision!
 * This project shouldn't take more than a few hours.
 The goal is for you to implement and design a beautiful solution that can be reviewed and discussed with the rest of the team.
 Gotta show all of them how amazing you are.